Speaker suspends Cong MLAs, withdraws order later

 Assam Assembly Speaker Hitendra Nath Goswami on Thursday suspended two opposition Congress MLAs from the House for refusing to obey his ruling, but he withdrew the suspension order after some time following a request by the parliamentary affairs minister.
 Following their suspension, Kamalakhya Purkayastha and Rupjyoti Kurmi were marshalled out of the House after they continued questioning Chandra Mohan Patowary, who is also the industry minister, and refused to sit down obeying the Speaker.

 They returned to the House after the suspension order was revoked.
-During the supplementary questioning period after the Question Hour, the House witnessed a noisy scene when the two Congress MLAs wanted to know from Patowary when 3.61 lakh people got employment as stated by him earlier in the day.
+Noisy scenes prevailed in the House during Question Hour after the two MLAs asked supplementary questions to Patowary about when 3.61 lakh people had got jobs as claimed by him.

 As opposition Congress and ruling BJP legislators exchanged heated words, Speaker Goswami was seen repeatedly asking Purkayastha and Kurmi to sit down as he was standing.
 When they did not sit down, the Speaker said the two Congress MLAs were suspended for the day and ordered marshals to take them out of the House.